perilsensitive/cxnes/index.md

   + High-level optimizations of FDS disk I/O routines (optional)
   + Automatic disk selection and change for most FDS games (optional)
   + Writes to FDS images saved as IPS patches
+* Windows builds can be configured to run in portable mode, storing all user data (save files, states, etc.) to the application directory.